srishkee/JaneEyre/README.md

 2. In the list of "20 Least Frequent Words," many words are separated by a double dash ("--"), also reminiscent of older writing styles.
 As such, several of the words include a double-dash, because an empty space was not an a thorough-enough delimiter.
-While I have used the '--' as a delimiter in the generateSentence() method, it is worth noting that paying more attention to older diction styles would yield more accurate results.
+While I have used the '--' as a delimiter in the generateSentence() method, it is worth noting that paying more attention to older diction styles  could yield more accurate results.